What is a package drop test?

 A dropping robot (or quality inspector) will hold the package (which is a real unit inside the same packaging that will be used in transit) and drop it from a set height (based on its weight, this could be between around 0.5 to 1.5m) onto the same surface.
 It will be dropped 10 times, in a precise sequence.

-You can see this kind of test in action in this video:
+You can see this kind of test in action in this video from our own testing lab:

 Most importers who run this kind of test will make it a regular part of their quality standard, so their suppliers know it is going to happen and should work towards making sure that the packaging and product can pass.